anarchy-ai/LLM-VM/README.md

 }

 ```
 To access the completion endpoint programmatically, after starting up the server on your machine, import llm_vm.py into your code and call the completion function.
-Currently, we do not support tools through the programmatic completion fucntion.
+Currently, we do not support tools through the programmatic completion function.
 To test that the server is working correctly, after starting it, run
 ```
 python test_llm_vm.py
 ```